Celebrities get virus tests, raising concerns of inequality

 That’s fueling a perception that the wealthy and famous have been able to jump to the head of the line to get tested while others have been turned away or met with long delays.

-The concerns over preferential treatment underscores a fundamental truth about inequalities baked into the American health care system — those with the financial means can often receive a different level of service.
+The concerns over preferential treatment underscore a fundamental truth about inequalities baked into the American health care system — those with the financial means can often receive a different level of service.

 Asked about the issue Wednesday, President Donald Trump said the well-to-do and well-connected shouldn’t get priority for coronavirus tests.
 But the wealthy former reality star conceded that the rich and famous sometimes get perks.

-Note: This story has been corrected to say that LabCorp first provided tests on March 5.